Undiagnosed Kidney Failure

 Owen repeatedly reported symptoms of pain and discomfort to his GP.
 However, his condition was continually ignored until doctors at his local hospital diagnosed kidney failure.

-In 2006, Owen started to get very bad headaches.
-He would also suffer bouts of coughing, often causing him to bring up a sticky phlegm substance.
+When Owen started to get very bad headaches, he would also suffer bouts of coughing, often causing him to bring up a sticky phlegm substance.
 His symptoms continued, so Owen reported them to his GP.
 After a five minute examination, during which his blood pressure was found to be high, the GP decided to change his cholesterol medication.

-Despite his pain and exhaustion, Owen continued to work at his job as a finance director.
-Nevertheless, his symptoms finally overcame him, and one day he fainted at work.
-Upon returning home, Owen's wife demanded he return to the GP surgery, where he was diagnosed with a chest and throat infection.
-He was prescribed antibiotics and told to go and home and rest.
-He had only been home for an hour, however, when the GP rang Owen's home phone.
-He was told to attend hospital immediately, as there was a complication with his last blood sample.
+Despite his pain and exhaustion, Owen continued to work but eventually his symptoms overcame him, and one day he fainted at work.
+Upon returning home, Owen's wife demanded that he return to the GP surgery, where he was diagnosed with a chest and throat infection.
+He was prescribed antibiotics and told to go home and rest.
+He had only been home for an hour, however, when the GP rang, telling Owen to attend hospital immediately, as there was a complication with his last blood sample.
 This had been taken six months previously as part of a routine review of his cholesterol levels.
 Only now had the doctor thought to check the results.

 Expecting his arrival, the hospital quickly admitted him, and the senior doctor broke the news to Owen and his family that he did not have an infection.
 In fact, he was suffering from kidney failure.
 This came as a complete shock: the GP had never suspected a problem with his kidneys.
 Owen was started on medication to control his potassium levels.
 He was then given urgent haemodialysis before being inserted with a catheter, which enabled him to carry out dialysis on his own.